 Senator Slade asked the President if he would continue to support the University after his retirement.
-President Philip said he would definitely continue to support and advocate on behalf the University.
+President Philip said he would definitely continue to provide his support.

 Chair Fessler thanked President Philip for being a strong advocate for the University.
 She said he has been a great leader to help us weather the chaos of the past few years.